• Skip to primary navigation

 • Flowers: I chose yellow daisies and white hydrangeas to match the decor.

-• Paper decorations: I found large yellow tissue paper flowers and small spring green tissue paper flower garlands at the Dollar store, but I've also made these from scratch and although they take some time, they're relatively easy to make.
+• Paper decorations - I found yellow tissue paper flowers and small spring green tissue paper flower garlands at the Dollar store.
+But I've also made these from scratch and although they take some time, they're relatively easy to make.
 If you don't have time or have no interest in being crafty, get thee to the nearest dollar store!

-• Washi tape: If you have followed this blog for a while or know me in real life, you know I am totally mildly obsessed with washi tape.
+• Washi tape - If you have followed this blog for a while, you know I am totally mildly obsessed with washi tape.
 I use it to help tie anything and everything together for a party.
 For this one, I used yellow polka dot washi tape on the flower vases, water vases, and the food trays.
 I also used various spring patterns to dress up the tea stirrers (pictured above).

 Lipton Tea Time Moms' Brunch